-Savannah is one of our favorite cities in the USA, one that we’ll keep returning to for years and decades to come–and with so many incredible things to do in Savannah, is it any wonder?
+Savannah is one of our favorite cities in the USA, one that we’ll keep returning to for years and decades to come–and with so many incredible things to do in Savannah, GA, is it any wonder?

 It’s not just that there is so much to do, though: Savannah has a vibe all its own.

 With a combination of 18th-century city planning, stunning historic architecture, and a modern twist injected by local artists (the Savannah College of Art and Design offers some of the best art and design studies in the country), Savannah is a delightful combination of traditional and innovative.